Pirate radio in Asia: Philippines

+Earlier cases

+In 1931, the 9th Philippine Legislature enacted Act No. 3846, which would regulate radio stations and radio communications in the Philippines.
+The law became effective in February 1932.
+According to Section 2, a permit, granted by the Secretary of Commerce and Communications, is needed for the installation of a station.

+In 1966, the Radio Control Board started the investigation on the presence of some clandestine and unlicensed radio stations in several parts of the country, following their discovery.
+Such operations meant violation of the aforementioned provision.
+Disturbed by the report, president Ferdinand Marcos ordered the Secretary of Public Works and Communications to expedite its inquiry into the case and to prosecute guilty parties.
+In 1967, Marcos formed a committee to update pre-World War II radio laws, and later ordered a crackdown on illegal stations.
+Reports indicated that some 18 radio transceivers, 11 of them apparently unlicensed, were found operating in eastern coast of Luzon, were owned by naturalized Filipinos of Asian origin, and had a power output ranging at 300–500 watts.

+In 1987, the National Tax Research Center found out that among the commercial broadcast stations (including radio), 70% of them were not subject to franchise taxes.
+These were initially operated through permits from Broadcast Media Council (BMC), issued during martial law era, and did not have any franchises granted by the legislature.
+Upon abolition of BMC in 1981, Marcos ordered the National Telecommunications Commission (NTC) to allow these stations without franchise to operate up to June 30, 1983, under a provisional authority.
+However, operations continued thereafter; hence such were considered illegal.

-1986: Radyo Bandido
+Radyo Bandido

-Radyo Bandido, a clandestine radio station led by Radyo Veritas 846 kHz personnel, Jesuit priest James Reuter and disk jockey June Keithley, played a vital role in the 1986 EDSA Revolution that resulted to the ouster of President Ferdinand Marcos.
+Radyo Bandido, a clandestine radio station led by Radyo Veritas 846 kHz personnel, Jesuit priest James Reuter and disk jockey June Keithley, played a vital role in the 1986 EDSA Revolution that resulted to the ouster of president Marcos.

 Seventeen people, led by Keithley, gathered secretly to open a station atop the shuttered Jacinto-Tanco building—then housing the facility of DZRJ-AM 810 kHz—in Santa Mesa, Manila, shortly after the government forcibly shuttered all opposition broadcast stations including the Catholic-run Veritas, at that time one of the few covering the revolution, on the early morning of February 23.
 The station, staffed by the team from Veritas with the guidance of then-Defense Minister Juan Ponce Enrile, was operational from the 23rd until the fall of the Marcos administration on the 25th.
 The president once attempted to prevent their operation, ordering one of his crack teams led by Bobby Ortega to find the station, but failed.

 At present, the station continues to legally operate as DZRJ-AM, adapting the name Radyo Bandido.

-2005-2023: Channel A Radio

-Channel A Radio started in 2005 on 100.0 MHz, with facilities located at #28, Poblacion, Arayat, Pampanga.
-In 2008, it transferred to 100.7 MHz, before moving once again to 98.5 MHz in 2011.

-In 2017, Channel A Radio and Bandera News Philippines struck a joint venture agreement, serving as the latter's network affiliate.
-But in May 2023, it was forced off air due to the lack of a legislative broadcast franchise and a mayor's permit, coinciding with the expiration of its affiliation contract with Radyo Bandera.
-It nonetheless continued broadcasting online and on pay TV in the province.

-2006-2013: 107.9 U-Radio

-107.9 U-Radio, an unregulated station in Metro Manila, launched in 2006, nearly three years after Power 108 FM shut down over licensing issues.
-Broadcasting at 100 watts with nonstop dance music, no DJs, and a mobile request line, it quickly gained attention online through active listener engagement and widespread blog coverage.

-In April 2007, the station temporarily halted transmission to secure necessary broadcast permits from the National Telecommunications Commission.
-By June, U Radio resumed broadcasting under a provisional community radio license with 500 watts of power.

-On April 20, 2013, 107.9 U-Radio ceased operations after the NTC labeled it as a pirate station following the expiration of its legal broadcast license.
-However, it continued broadcasting online.